 If you're wondering where you should purchase your notary supplies, look no further.
 Alabama Notary Warehouse offers quality supplies at a discount.
 Just click on the link below.
 Notaries for Alabama has an affiliate agreement with Alabama Notary Warehouse, and receives a commission from some of the items sold.

 Yes!
 In 2019, the Alabama Secretary of State office compiled a handbook.
-A copy of the handbook is listed below with other documents.
+A copy of the handbook is listed below with other Important Notary Documents.

 Effective January 1, 2012, Alabama's Notary Law was revised by SB 54.
 A copy of the new law can be found here on this website (scroll down to "Documents").
 It can also be found on the Secretary of State website.